-The projected outlays necessary to provide the services covered by the Community Facilities AMP includes operations, maintenance, renewal and upgrade of existing assets over the FY 22 - FY31 year planning period is \$39.2M.
+The projected outlays necessary to provide the services covered by the Community Facilities AMP includes operations, maintenance, renewal and upgrade of existing assets over the FY 22 - FY31 year planning period is \$42.2M.

-Estimated available funding for this period is \$32.1M which is 82% of the cost to provide the service.
+Estimated available funding for this period is \$35.1M which is 83% of the cost to provide the service.
 This is a funding shortfall of \$706k on average per year.

 The projected expenditure required to provide services in the asset management plan compared with planned expenditure submitted in the Long Term Financial Plan are shown in the graph below.
-Note submissions for the LTP have not been adopted.